-Again and again problems in the interaction with people of other cultures were addressed.
-But which characteristics and skills help to handle these problems and to bring an improvement?
-To have knowledge about this is another target of the project (go to Targets: Work packages).
+So far, problems in dealing with people from other cultures were mentioned.
+But which characteristics and skills specifically help to deal with these challenges and create an improvement?
+Addressing these concrete characteristics and skills is another aim of the project (see Aims of the project: Work packages).

-To evaluate the acting of my partner in a right way, intercultural knowledge is particular important.
-The comparison of the self-image and the image of perception by others showed: ‘We are different’.
-To evaluate the behaviour still in a right way it is important to know, which behaviour patterns are 'normal' in the culture of my communication partner (Thomas, A., 2014).
+In order to be able to judge the actions of my interaction partner correctly, intercultural knowledge is particularly important.
+After comparing the self-image with the image of the interaction partner, it is noticed: "We are different".
+In order to assess behaviour appropriately, it is important to know which behaviour patterns are 'normal' in the culture of my interaction partner (Thomas, 2014).

-Sensitivity and empathy are characteristics that are important in that context (Bolten, 2001).
-They help to improve my self-perception and to build up a better image of perception by the partner.
-With sensitivity it is possible to put oneself in the partner and to answer the question: ‘What are the motives and incentives of my partners’ caution.
+Empathy is a quality that is extremely important in this context (Bolten, 2001).
+Empathy helps to improve my self-perception and to develop the image I have of the interaction partner more accurately.
+Through empathy, it is possible to put oneself in the partner's place and to investigate the question "What are the motives and incentives of my partner for her/his behaviour?

-Within the interaction with people communication is one of the most important component.
-But here in particular occur big problems – due to the different languages.
-The risk of misunderstanding is very high, especially, when you use special phrases, sarcasm or irony.
-The ability for intercultural communication is highly relevant.
-At least one of the communication partner uses a foreign language.
-Besides knowledge about linguistic usages and symbolic acting as well as gestures of the foreign culture is existed.
-The composition of this ability is the interest of oneself for other languages (Thomas, A., 2016).
+Within the interaction with people, communication is one of the most important components.
+Precisely in communication – not least due to different languages – major problems often arise.
+The risk of misunderstanding is very high, especially when using idioms, sarcasm, or irony.
+The ability of appropriate and effective intercultural communication is therefore highly relevant.
+Mostly, one of the communication partners uses a language which is not her/his mother tongue.
+In addition, knowledge of language customs and symbolic actions as well as the gestures of the foreign culture is needed.
+The development of appropriate and effective intercultural communication requires, amongst various skills, an interest in other languages (Thomas, A., 2016).

-All in all the acquirement of intercultural competence can be seen as process of learning and development.
-The acquisition of knowledge about foreign cultures come along with personal contact and the critical analysis of the own culture (Thomas, 2016).
+Overall, the acquisition of intercultural action competence can be seen as a learning and development process.
+The acquisition of knowledge about foreign cultures should go hand in hand with personal contact and the critical examination of one's own culture (Thomas, 2016).